 Why we picked the Braven Ready Elite:

-In addition to its powerful sound, the Ready Elite has plenty more to offer: It’s nearly indestructible, features four reinforced anchor points for the included hang strap, and comes with a mobile app which you can use to change the EQ settings.
-And when it comes to style, it’s safe to assume if Batman ever designed a speaker, it would look a lot like this one.
+In addition to its powerful sound, thehas plenty more to offer: It’s incredibly durable, features four reinforced anchor points for the included hang strap, and comes with a mobile app to adjust the EQ settings.
+When it comes to style, it’s safe to assume if Batman ever designed a speaker, it would look a lot like this one.

 Why you should buy this: It’s unreasonably affordable, it goes anywhere, and charges your phone on the way.